splitgraph/sgr/README.md

 Creates a new commit hash (currently picked at random, unless explicitly specified by the SGFile executor or the user) and records all changes to the tables in a given mountpoint:

-  * If the table's schema (or primary keys) have changed (or the table has been created), copies the table into a new SNAP object (currently, the IDs of all objects are also picked at random).
+  * If the table's schema (or primary keys) has changed (or the table has been created), copies the table into a new SNAP object (currently, the IDs of all objects are also picked at random).
 This kind of sidesteps the problem of storing column names and types in a DIFF object.
-  * If the table hasn't changed at all, links the table (by adding entries to `splitgraph_meta.tables` to all objects pointed to by the parent of this table.
+  * If the table hasn't changed at all, links the table (by adding entries to `splitgraph_meta.tables`) to all objects pointed to by the parent of this table.
   * Otherwise, goes through the `pending_changes` to conflate the changes and create a new DIFF object.
     * Replica identity is PG terminology for something identifying the exact tuple for the purposes of logical